Shuvam-2000/FlavourJunction/README.md

 # Food Website

 Welcome to the Food Website project!
 This is a responsive single-page application built with React and Tailwind CSS, featuring a range of sections for a seamless user experience.
-The app is designed to help users browse food options, filter by categories, place orders, and sign in.
+The app is designed to help users browse food options, filter by categories, price, and sign in.

 ## Features